howardginsburg/ESP32AzureIoTDevKitEventGrid/README.md

 We will create a root certificate, intermediate certificate, and a device certificate.
 The root and intermediate certificates will be used to sign the device certificate.
 The device certificate will be used to authenticate the ESP32 device with Azure Event Grid.

 1. Follow the instructions in the [Certificate Generator Repo](https://github.com/howardginsburg/CertificateGenerator) to create the certificates.
+1. Optionally create a device certificate named `Device2` to use with MQTTX to test receiving messages.

 ### Event Grid Setup